hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

     an active-active gateway requires exactly two `ip_configuration` blocks.

 * `vpn_client_configuration` (Optional) A `vpn_client_configuration` block which
     is documented below.
-In this block the virtual network gateway can be configured to accept IPSec point-to-site connections.
+In this block the Virtual Network Gateway can be configured to accept IPSec point-to-site connections.

 * `tags` - (Optional) A mapping of tags to assign to the resource.